UtrechtUniversity/SWORDS-template/README.md

 ![banner](https://github.com/UtrechtUniversity/SWORDS-UU/blob/main/docs/banner.png)

 This repository implements for the [**S**can and revie**W** of **O**pen **R**esearch **D**ata and **S**oftware (SWORDS)](https://github.com/UtrechtUniversity/SWORDS-template) framework.
 SWORDS is a powerful tool to gain insights in the open source activities of your, but not limited to, university or research institute.
-Studies show that open source contributions can be very benificial for organisation and society.
-SWORDS is devided into 3 stages that can be exectued and analyzed standalone: finding user profiles associated to your organisation, extract relevant repositories, and study the contents of the respositories.
+Studies show that open source contributions can be very benificial for organisations and society.
+SWORDS is divided into 3 stages that can be exectued and analyzed standalone: finding user profiles associated to your organisation, extract relevant repositories, and study the contents of the respositories.

 <p align="center">
   This repository is an implementation of SWORDS for <b>{INSERT YOUR ORGANISATION NAME}</b>.